passlock-dev/passkeys/README.md

 <br />

 > [!IMPORTANT]
-> Passlock is expected to launch in December '23.
+> Passlock is expected to launch in Jan/Feb '24.
 Please subscribe to our [newsletter][newsletter] for updates.

 <br />